Non-hyperbolicity of holomorphic symplectic varieties

-\section{Applications and Examples}
+\section{Applications and examples}

-Here we discuss some examples of (orbifold) primitive symplectic varieties with small second Betti numbers $b_2$.
+Here, we discuss some examples of (orbifold) primitive symplectic varieties with small second Betti numbers $b_2$.
 Still, it is possible to show the vanishing of their Kobayashi pseudometrics as they are quotients of primitive symplectic varieties with $b_2 \geq 7$ so that our result applies to the covering variety (if the covering variety has $b_2\geq 13$, one can of course also use \cite{KLV14}).
 We also discuss some crepant partial resolutions of these quotients.

-\begin{example} Fu and Menet \cite[Example 5.2]{FM21} construct the following quotients based on Mongardi's PhD thesis work \cite[Section 4.5]{Mon13}: $M_{11}^i = X_i/\sigma_i$, where $X_i$ are $K3^{[2]}$-type manifolds endowed with special symplectic automorphisms $\sigma_i$ of order $11$, where $i =1,2$.
+\begin{example} Fu and Menet \cite[Example 5.2]{FM21} construct the following quotients based on Mongardi's Ph.D.\ thesis work \cite[Section 4.5]{Mon13}: $M_{11}^i = X_i/\sigma_i$, where $X_i$ is a $K3^{[2]}$-type manifold endowed with a special symplectic automorphism $\sigma_i$ of order $11$, for $i =1,2$.
 Both primitive symplectic orbifolds $M_{11}^i$ have second Betti number $b_2(M_{11}^i)=3$.
-Since the Kobayashi pseudometric of $X_i$ vanishes by \cite[Remark~1.2, Theorem 1.3]{KLV14}, the Kobayashi pseudometric of the quotients $M_{11}^i$ also vanishes by Lemma \ref{lemma properties hyperbolicity}.
+Since the Kobayashi pseudometric of $X_i$ vanishes by \cite[Remark~1.2, Theorem~1.3]{KLV14}, the Kobayashi pseudometric of the quotients $M_{11}^i$ also vanishes by Lemma~\ref{lemma properties hyperbolicity}.